forta-network/docs/docs/sdk.md

 console.log(`found ${transfers.length} function calls`);
 ```

 The underlying library used for decoding function calls is [ethers.js](https://docs.ethers.io/v5/).
 The Javascript SDK uses the ethers.js [`parseTransaction`](https://docs.ethers.io/v5/api/utils/abi/interface/#Interface--parsing) method and returns an array of [`TransactionDescription`](https://docs.ethers.io/v5/api/utils/abi/interface/#TransactionDescription) objects.
-To better understand usage, see the [Javascript filtering example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-js) agent.
+To better understand usage, see the [Javascript filtering example](https://github.com/forta-protocol/forta-agent-examples/tree/master/filter-event-and-function-js) bot.

 ## Finding

-If an agent wants to flag a transaction/block because it meets some condition (e.g. flash loan attack), the handler function would return a `Finding` object.
+If a bot wants to flag a transaction/block because it meets some condition (e.g. flash loan attack), the handler function would return a `Finding` object.
 This object would detail the results of the finding and provide metadata such as the severity of the finding.
 A `Finding` object can only be created using the `Finding.fromObject` method which accepts the following properties:

 - `name` - **required**; human-readable name of finding e.g. "High Gas"
 - `description` - **required**; brief description e.g. "High gas used: 1,000,000"